FarronF/limerick-council-meetings/meetings/2018/01/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 13 December 2017.md

 old convent into a Technology Hub to improve employment prospects within the area.
 It is

+possible to convert this building but some financial support would be required.
+---
-possible to convert this building but some financial support would be required.--- The Members acknowledged the work of Abbeyfeale Community Council and the challenges
+The Members acknowledged the work of Abbeyfeale Community Council and the challenges

 facing the group.